chiquyet199/strategy-builder/README.md

 ### CORS Configuration

-The backend is configured to allow requests from the frontend development server (`http://localhost:5173`).
-If you change the frontend port, update the CORS configuration in `apps/backend/src/main.ts`.
+The backend CORS is configured via the `FRONTEND_URL` environment variable.
+Defaults to `http://localhost:5173` in development.
+Update `FRONTEND_URL` in your `.env` file if your frontend runs on a different URL.

 ### API Proxy